 The movement will need a seat board to mount on.
-A seat board can consist of only two parallel board strips that are approximately 2 x 2 square.
-These two boards run along the bottom of the hood of the case, spaced about 1 inch apart.
+A seat board can consist of only two parallel board strips that are approximately 3/4 square.
+These two boards run along the bottom of the hood of the case with the space about 1 inch apart.
 The front plate of the movement sits on one board while the back plate sits on the other.
 The chains drop down between the boards to suspend the movement in the air where everything else will dangle from it.
-The movement is secured from underneath with the included two screws and rectangle washers.
-The washers are rectangle as it will clamp each seat board while the screw goes up to the movements bottom pillar post's threaded hole.
+The movement secures from underneath with the two screws and rectangle washers that come with the kit.
+The washers are rectangle as it will clamp each seat board while the screw goes up to the movements bottom pillar into the post hole threads.

 Tempus Fugit Dial

 Includes a Tempus Fugit style dial that is 11 x 14 7/8.
 The silver and brass tone dial has raised numerals.
 The Tempus Fugit dial's hump top can be easily cut off for a 11 x 11 dial instead.
 We can do that here for no charge if the clock case looks best with a square dial.
 Mounting the dial is easy as it only has to attach to the wood case.
 The usual way this is done is drilling four pilot holes in the corners of the dial and use some small brass screws to secure it.